HCL-TECH-SOFTWARE/connections-automation/README.md

 * CentOS 7.1+
 * CentOS 8.0+

-NOTE: Supported is considered only stuff where those scripts were already tested, which doesn't mean they won't run on other systems as well.
+NOTE: The supported operating systems listed above have been tested by HCL.
+These scripts may run on other operating systems as well.

 ### Have files ready for download

-The be able to use this automation you will need to be able to download the packages.
+To be able to use this automation you will need to be able to download the packages.

 The suggestion is to have them all downloaded in a single location, and for this you would need at least 50G of disk space.
 Run a small HTTP server just to be able to serve them, it can be as simple as a single Ruby one liner to open web server on specific port so that automation can connect and download it.